martin-ev/Who-feeds-the-world/index.md

 <div style="float: left; width: 100%; margin: 5% 0% 5% 0%;" w3-include-html="plots/clusters.html"></div>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This network shows just how **highly correlated** the evolution of GDP from one country to another is.
 Possibly the most obvious observation from this network graph is the clear distinction between **former Eastern Bloc** countries and the rest of the world.
 About half of the years of our dataset are during the **East-West divide** where there were **two clear global trade blocks**.
 Nevertheless, GPD **increased the same way** almost everywhere and the whole world is close to being a single big cluster.
-This can be explained by the fact that the **global economy is highly interlinked** and countries have **strong trading relations** to make the GDP evolve the same way.
-Global trade has been substantially increasing throughout the past decades.
-Today, almost all countries worldwide are part of the World Trade Organization, which makes sure that tariffs and other barriers to trade are reduced.
+This can be explained by the fact that the **global economy is highly interlinked** and countries have **strong trading relations** which leads to the GDP evolving the same way.
+Global trade and thus interdependence has been continuously increasing throughout the past decades.
+There are many institutions put into place for this to be possible.
+Today, almost all countries worldwide are part of the **World Trade Organization**, which makes sure that tariffs and other barriers to trade are reduced.
+In the past years, we've also seen that many countries, especially the **United States**, are becoming increasingly more **sceptical of global trade** and even engage in **trade wars**.
+What kind of impacts could this have on the future of **international trade**?

 <div style="clear: left; width: 100%;"></div>

 ## About the dataset <a name="dataset"></a>
-The  **"Global Food & Agriculture Statistic"** is the dataset by the **Food and Agriculture Organization of the United Nations** and includes detailed information about global agricultural output, but also on environmental impacts as well as economic ones.
-We decided to focus on the economical aspect and
+The data that we use for analysis comes from the **"Global Food & Agriculture Statistic"**.
+It is adataset by the **Food and Agriculture Organization of the United Nations** and includes extensive information about many factors related to agriculture, such as production output, food prices, trade balances and environmental impacts among others.
+It includes countrywise yearly values from 1970 to 2015.
+We p

-### Where does the dataset come from?

-TODO **TODO**

-### What does it contain?

-TODO **TODO**

 ## Most important agricultural and economical features <a name="features"></a>